Accommodating Various Abilities and Disabilities

 You need to be comfortable enough with your content to address what your audience needs.
 Sometimes all the training participants will be technically proficient, so you can spend less time covering some of the basic principles of web access and get to the content they want.

 Is Your Training Accessible?

 - If you are providing handouts or resources, make sure you have accessible versions.
 These would include an electronic copy of all handouts.
 They are easy to distribute from a flash drive, a location in the cloud, or on the web.
 Some participants may prefer Braille or large print versions of any paper resources.
 Getting preferences ahead of the training will help you deliver what is best for them.

 - Are assistive technologies and services available?
 You may or may not be in control of your training set up and location, but when possible, ensure that assistive technologies are available to those who may need them.
 These might include screen readers, screen enlargers, assistive hardware, interpretive services, or captioning services.

 - Are the web sites you plan on using or demonstrating, accessible?
 This may not always be the case.
 I often use inaccessible web sites to emphasize the importance of web accessibility and demonstrate what not to do.
-It's always good to have a list of totally inaccessible sites - external link to pick apart.
+It's always good to have a list of inaccessible sites to demonstrate.
 On the other hand, when you are using online resources or tools, do your best to use the most accessible ones available.